Second Fitna: Victory of the Umayyads

 Following Marwan's accession in June 684, Ibn Ziyad had been sent to reconquer Iraq.
 It was then he defeated the Tawwabin at Ayn al-Warda.
 After their disastrous defeat at Marj Rahit, the Qays had regrouped in the Jazira and had hampered Ibn Ziyad's efforts to reconquer the province for a year.
 They continued supporting the Zubayrids.
 Unable to defeat them in their fortified positions, Ibn Ziyad moved on to capture Mosul from Mukhtar's governor.
 Mukhtar sent a small army of 3,000 cavalrymen to retake the city.
 Despite its victory in the battle (July 686), the force retreated due to the Syrians' numerical superiority.
 A month later, Ibn Ziyad was killed by Mukhtar's reinforced army at the Battle of Khazir.
 With Ibn Ziyad dead, Abd al-Malik abandoned his plans to reconquer Iraq for several years and focused on consolidating Syria, where his rule was threatened by internal disturbances and renewed hostilities with the Byzantines.
 Nonetheless, he led two abortive campaigns in Iraq (689 and 690), and instigated a failed anti-Zubayrid revolt in Basra through his agents.
 Abd al-Malik's Basran supporters were severely repressed by Mus'ab in retaliation.

 After entering a truce with the Byzantines and overcoming internal dissent, Abd al-Malik returned his attention to Iraq.
 In 691, he besieged the Qaysite stronghold of Qarqisiya in the Jazira.
 After failing to overpower them, he won over the Qays with concessions and promises of amnesty.
 Reinforcing his troops with these formerly Zubayrid allies, he moved to defeat Mus'ab, whose position in Iraq had been weakened by a number of factors.
 The Kharijites had resumed their raids in Arabia, Iraq and Persia following the collapse of central authority as a result of the civil war.
 In eastern Iraq and Persia, a Kharijite faction, the Azariqa, had captured Fars and Kirman from the Zubayrids in 685, and continued raiding his domains.
-The people of Kufa and Basra had also turned against him because of his massacres and repression of Mukhtar and Abd al-Malik's sympathizers.
+The people of Kufa and Basra had also turned against him because of his repression of Mukhtar and Abd al-Malik's sympathizers.
 As a result, Abd al-Malik was able to secure the defections of many Zubayrid loyalists.
-With a significant number of his forces and his most experienced commander Muhallab ibn Abi Sufra away to guard Basra from the Kharijites, Mus'ab was unable to effectively counter Abd al-Malik.
+With a significant number of his forces and his most experienced commander al-Muhallab ibn Abi Sufra away to guard Basra from the Kharijites, Mus'ab was unable to effectively counter Abd al-Malik.
 He was defeated and killed at the Battle of Maskin in October 691.